Baschdl578/finding_stages/README.md

    It will look for the following parameters:
    - &lt;file>: This is the input file.
-MUST be the first argument The file is in the csv format, with a semicolon as seperator between values Each line looks like this:
+MUST be the first argument The file is in the csv format, with a semicolon as seperator between values.
+     Each line looks like this:
      &lt;Operation>;&lt;Miss>;&lt;File>;&lt;Function>;&lt;Line>;&lt;Address>;&lt;Size>;&lt;Time>
    - filter=&lt;file>: Filter all functions from the input that occur in this trace.
 File format must be the same as the main input file.
    - long: Simulate all the lowest overlaps in each segment.
 This will take a long time (see code comments for more)